Skip to content

 This test is designed to detect the autoantibodies that cause aPAP.

-The aPAP ClearPath™ blood test is available for your doctor to order as a serum-based test:
+This blood test is available for your doctor to order in 1 of 2 forms:

 Blood is drawn from a vein into a blood tube using a needle.